 Some organizations require that their exact company name is stated in a power of attorney.
-For a power of attorney to receipt of a pension, we recommend that you issue such power of attorney for a short period time, whereas an attorney may be asked to confirm the fact that a grantor is alive (this documents is notarised as a certificate confirming that a natural person is alive).
+For a power of attorney to receipt of a pension, we recommend that you issue such power of attorney for a short period of time, whereas an attorney may be asked to confirm the fact that the principal is alive (this document is notarised as a certificate confirming that a natural person is alive).

-Please note that some banks require an excerpt from the Register of powers of attorney on the registration of the power of attorney to be presented with the power of attorney.
+Please note that some banks require an excerpt from the Unified Register of Powers of Attorney on the registration of the power of attorney to be presented with the power of attorney.
 You should consider this fact when formalising a power of attorney for receipt of money at a bank.

-A power of attorney may be used to grant powers to either one or several specific persons at the same time, who will be entitled to act jointly and independently from each other.
+A power of attorney may be used to grant powers to either one or several designated persons at the same time, who will be entitled to act jointly and independently from each other.